anandshivam44/flask-hello-world/README.md

 sudo usermod -aG docker ${USER} # add currrent user sudo usermod -aG docker jenkins # add jenkins
 ```
- - logout and login from ec2 user.
-Better to restart your instance to apply changes
+ - logout and login from ec2 user or Better to restart your instance to apply changes
  - Test your Flask Application on host machine (optional)
 ```
 git clone https://github.com/anandshivam44/flask-hello-world.git
 cd flask-hello-world
+sudo yum install python3-pip
-pip install Flask
+pip3 install Flask
 python3 hello.py
 ```
 open ec2 instance ip in a new tab with port 8081
-If it does not open check match all ports and check all secu
+If it does not open check match all ports and check all security groups
   `
-### Step 1 > Create Dockerfile
+### Step 1 > Create/Analyse Dockerfile
 ```
 # pick ubuntu image from Docker Hub
 FROM ubuntu:20.04